hickory-dns/hickory-dns/README.md

 The Client has a few features which can be disabled for different reasons when embedding in other software.

-- `dnssec-openssl`
-  Uses OpenSSL for DNSSEC validation.

 - `dnssec-ring`
   Ring support can be used for RSA and ED25519 DNSSEC validation.

-- `dns-over-native-tls`
-  Uses `native-tls` for DNS-over-TLS implementation, only supported in client and resolver, not server.

-- `dns-over-openssl`
-  Uses `openssl` for DNS-over-TLS implementation supported in server and client, resolver does not have default CA chains.

 - `dns-over-rustls`
   Uses `rustls` for DNS-over-TLS implementation.
 This is the best option where a pure Rust toolchain is desired.
 Supported in client, resolver, and server.